SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 * Site owners who will be using Siteimprove

-## 4. Inform site owners when their Siteimprove is ready with their site
+## 3. Inform site owners when their Siteimprove is ready with their site

 📧 ODA will send out an email immediately after requesting the site.
 However, it can be several days before the scan of the site is complete.
 When the Siteimprove report is complete, here's an email template to send to the site owner:

 ---

-Subject: Siteimprove report is ready!
+### 📧 Send email: Siteimprove report is ready!

 Dear Site Owner,